gbaeke/multi_agent_aca/a2a_simple/README.md

 A basic Agent-to-Agent (A2A) implementation featuring a calculator agent that runs as a web service.

+🤫 It's not actually a calculator, it just pretends to be...

 ## Files

 - `agent_executor.py` - Contains the core agent logic and executor